gaf3/pi-k8s-fitches-redis/README.md

 If everything (internal) interacts withe API and the API goes down, daemons will be pulling messages but unable to process and we'll have lost state.

-Templates will be stored in a ConfigMap and are like an array of chore data without all the specifics:
+Templates will be stored in a ConfigMap as yaml and not requiring all the specifics:

 Example: